MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Get-AzureLocation.md

 ```

 ## DESCRIPTION
-The **Get-AzureLocation** cmdlet gets a list of the available azure_2 data centers and their properties for the current azure_2 subscription.
+The **Get-AzureLocation** cmdlet gets a list of the available Azure data centers and their properties for the current Azure subscription.
 Before you run this cmdlet, you must set your current subscription by using the Select-AzureSubscription and Set-AzureSubscription cmdlets.

 ## EXAMPLES